keunlee/wls12214-todo-app-on-ocp/wls12214-todo-app-migration/README.md

 4. If you wish to control and monitor your pipeline from the command line, install the OpenShift pipeline CLI by following the instructions [here](https://github.com/tektoncd/cli)

+5. A jumpbox to build your container image.
+See previous section on setting up a jumpbox.

 ### Steps - Build and Deploy - Summarized Steps

 Below are build and deploy steps for "as is" deployment